End Miami-Dade County's Affordable Housing Crisis

 It is important to preserve the cultural heritage and historical significance of Miami-Dade's vibrant communities.
 In preventing community displacement, we can also promote solutions that provide environmental and economic benefits.

 - Implement a public land strategy that includes deep community engagement around any potential municipal property sales or leases.
-In addition, research how funds derived from the sale of County properties can be redirected to address Miami-Dade’s affordable housing crisis, and other critical community needs
+In addition, research how funds derived from the sale of City and County properties can be redirected to address Miami-Dade’s affordable housing crisis, and other critical community needs

 - Integrate and incentivize wrap-around social services, weatherization/energy efficiency, and other sustainability measures in new and existing affordable housing complexes in Miami-Dade County.